All Episodes

 And after the fact, when people made fun of the so-called journalists, the minority journalists, is there a white journalists association anywhere?

-When people made fun of the black journalists in the Hispanic uh whatever Latino Journalist Association for their existence, and then for uh having this event where they just sucked up to Hillary Clinton for a little while, they said, Well, look, it wasn't a press conference, and I can show you videotape of them saying, Well, that's this look, this wasn't a press conference.
+When people made fun of the black journalists, the Hispanic, whatever Latino Journalists Association, for their existence, and then for having this event where they just sucked up to Hillary Clinton for a little while, they said, well, look, it wasn't a press conference.

-He can't hold them to that standard.
+You can't hold them to that standard.

 This isn't a press conference.

-Speaking of Dwayne Wade, I love this whole Dwayne Wade Donald Trump thing.
+Speaking of Dwayne Wade, I love this whole Dwayne Wade, Donald Trump thing.

-I was very tragic situation.
+It was a very tragic situation.

-His cousin was murdered by gangbangers, one of whom was wearing his ankle bracelet because he was out on parole, and the other, they were two brothers, had the ankle bracelet removed so he could go out and look for a job.
+And the other, they were two brothers, had the ankle bracelet removed so he could go out and look for a job.

 They just forgot that his job was shooting people.

-So he went out and the and these uh two brothers, they went out and they were shooting at somebody on the street, and oops, accidentally shot NBA player Dwayne Wade's cousin, a woman named Nikea Aldrich.
+So he went out, and these two brothers, they went out and they were shooting at somebody on the street.

 She was walking down the street, sweet as you please, minding her own business, pushing a baby stroller with her baby in it.

-She's a mother of four, and she was shot four times.
+And she was shot four times.

-Now, how how does that how does that even happen?
+Now, how does that even happen?

 Oh, I accidentally shot her a second time.

-Oh, uh uh third, third, I'm sorry I shot you four times.
+I'm sorry, I shot you four times.

 I was aiming for that guy over there.

-All right, let's let's start with that.
+All right, let's start with that.

-And it's oh, come on, and the Democrats say, okay, that's ridiculous.
+And the Democrats say, okay, that's ridiculous.

 It is in the news.